viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

         // Nothing more needs to be declared
     }

-Some interfaces are available as a standard way to add some features to the query response answers :
+Some interfaces are available as a standard way to add some features to the query response results :

-- **OrderedQueryResult** can be implemented when the response answer can be ordered
+- **OrderedQueryResult** can be implemented when the response result can be ordered
-- **PaginatedQueryResult** can be implemented when the response answer can be paginated
+- **PaginatedQueryResult** can be implemented when the response result can be paginated

 Query services
 --------------